Pimiento-Research-Group/FINS_App/data/ReadMe_about.md

 #### What data does FINS include?

-FINS consists of fossil occurrences, each linked to a collection (location  where fossils were reported from) and a source (citation of the publications from which data was obtained). ll data was subjected to a meticulous curation process, which is described through taxonomic and age validation variables.
+FINS consists of fossil occurrences, each linked to a collection (location where fossils were reported from) and a source (citation of the publications from which data was obtained).
+All data was subjected to a meticulous curation process, which is described through taxonomic and age validation variables.

 **`Occurrences`**
 Occurrence data mostly consists of taxonomic variables (e.g., classification, names and ranks), each linked to collections and references